-Organisations achieving the citation must meet the Compliance obligations through the Act and the requirements under the seven focus areas of the citation'.

-The Workplace Gender Equality Act 2012 (Act) applies to non-public sector employers with 100 or more employees in their corporate structure.
+Organisations achieving the citation must be compliant with the Act and the requirements under the seven focus areas of the citation.
+The Workplace Gender Equality Act 2012 (Act) applies to nonpublic sector employers with 100 or more employees in their corporate structure.
 These are referred to as 'relevant employers'.
-A relevant employer that is compliant with the Act may choose to voluntarily apply for the WGEA Employer of Choice for Gender Equality (EOCGE) citation which recognises leading practice in Australian workplaces.
+A relevant employer that is compliant with the Act may choose to voluntarily apply for the WGEA EOCGE citation which recognises leading practice in Australian workplaces.
 With its foundations in evidence-based research of the drivers of improved workplace gender equality outcomes, it recognises organisations that have made progress in workplace gender equality beyond standard compliance with the Act.

-The citation is reviewed every five years to ensure it reflects the initiatives that drive leading practice in workplace gender equality.
-A review was undertaken in 2017 and the FY19 EOCGE application reflected the revised criteria which required organisations to respond to specific questions under the following focus areas:
+Every five years, the citation is reviewed to ensure it continues to reflect best practice and remains relevant and accessible to employers.
+A review was undertaken in 2017 and with effect from 2019-2020, the EOCGE application reflected the revised criteria which required organisations to respond to specific questions under the following focus areas:

 - 1. Leadership, strategy and accountability

-- 2. Developing a gender-balanced workforce
+- 2. Developing a gender balanced workforce

 - 3. Gender pay equity

 - 4. Support for caring

 - 5. Mainstreaming flexible working

 - Preventing gender-based harassment and discrimination, sexual harassment and bullying

 - 7. Driving change beyond your workplace